StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 4
+a drum cover of a pop song that consists of energetic tom rolls, shimmering cymbals and punchy kick and snare hits. energetic and exciting. a drum cover of a pop song that consists of energetic tom rolls, shimmering cymbals and punchy kick and snare hits. energetic and exciting.

 [Go to Prompt 1](#prompt1)